-Webster's Master of Arts in Teaching English as a Second Language (TESL) graduate program is designed for education professionals with or without teaching experience.
-While pursuing the master’s degree in TESL, graduate students refine their knowledge of the English language system and second language acquisition.
+Webster's Master of Arts in Teaching English to Speakers of Other Languages (TESOL) with an emphasis in International Education graduate program is designed for education professionals with or without teaching experience.
+While pursuing the master’s degree in TESOL, graduate students refine their knowledge of the English language system and second language acquisition.
 They study phonology, dialects and legal policies that influence the teaching standards.
-Webster TESL students also focus on theory regarding culture, language structure and teaching methodologies to ensure that they will become influential teachers in the future.
+Webster TESOL students also focus on theory regarding culture, language structure and teaching methodologies to ensure that they will become influential teachers in the future.

 Join the Webster Athens Program

-Webster University's MA in Teaching English as a Second Language (TESL) has more than two hundred fifty current students, hundreds of graduates working the world over, and program faculty with professional experiences in more than two dozen countries.
-With existing offerings at the St. Louis Home campus, TESL extended the programs to Tashkent and Samarkand in Uzbekistan and in Nur-Sultan, Kazakhstan.
+Webster University's MA in Teaching English to Speakers of Other Languages (TESOL) has more than 250 current students, hundreds of graduates working around the world, and program faculty with professional experiences in more than two dozen countries.

 Webster Athens, part of Webster University's global network of international schools, brings the best of American education to Greece.
 Class sizes are small and our faculty bring real-life knowledge and personal attention to the classroom.